PolarQuant: Leveraging Polar Transformation for Efficient Key Cache Quantization and Decoding Acceleration: Introduction

-Additionally, \textbf{\name\ enables a novel decoding acceleration method.} In the attention mechanism, it replaces the standard query-key multiplication with inner products between two-dimensional query sub-vectors and a quantized polar coordinate representation of key sub-vectors, which have finite and deterministic states.
+On the other hand, \textbf{\name~offers a brand new perspective on key cache quantization, which enables a novel decoding acceleration method.} Unlike pre-RoPE quantization like~\cite{kvquant}, \name~eliminates the overhead of RoPE recomputation.
+In the attention mechanism, it replaces the standard query-key multiplication with inner products between two-dimensional query sub-vectors and a quantized polar coordinate representation of key sub-vectors, which have finite and deterministic states.
 This transforms matrix multiplication to a table lookup, greatly speeding up attention computation.
-Although this approach can be applied to previous post-RoPE quantization methods, the increased number of quantization states from token grouping negates any overall efficiency gain.

-We implement Triton~\cite{triton} kernels for \name\ and our new decoding acceleration method.
-With $n=4$ bit, we achieve an up-to 1.27$\times$ speedup of query-key mulitplication on various open-source LLMs, while maintaining comparable downstream performance to previous competitive methods.

-Our contributions are threefold: (1) introducing polar transformation for quantization for the first time and deriving \name, a novel and efficient post-RoPE quantization method; (2) reducing the number of quantization parameters, thereby lowering quantization costs; and (3) proposing a new decoding acceleration algorithm as a natural byproduct of \name.
-We are committed to open source.
+Our contributions are threefold:

+(1) We introduce polar transformation for key cache quantization for the first time and derive \name, a novel and efficient quantization approach;

+(2) We propose a new decoding acceleration algorithm as a natural byproduct of \name.
+We implement custom Triton kernels to perform fused dequantization and query-key multiplication, which achieves up to 3.18\(\times\) speedup in long-context generation;

+(3) We conduct comprehensive experiments on tasks and models, which further demonstrate the superiority and robustness of our \name~across a wide range of model families and tasks.